Articles

 INSERT INTO category VALUES(5, 'Fish', 'Loving aquatic friends', '/images/fish_icon.gif');

-It's easy to manage and query databases in MySQL using SQL.
+It's easy to manage and query databases in MySQL using SQL. |

 This demonstrates how easy it is in MySQL to create database tables and fill them with content.
 You manage and query databases in MySQL using ANSI standard SQL, a language that many users find easy to use because of its relatively straightforward syntax.

 If you further examine the completed application, you'll notice that it follows the model-view-controller (MVC) design pattern.
 That is, the application isolates its data, known as the model, from the user interface or view, and from the code that manages the communication between the model and the view, known as the controller.
-You'll find the model and the controller in the
+You'll find the model and the controller in the src/java

-web directory.
+directory.

 Let's first look at the model for the application.

-One of the advantages of using GlassFish as the application server for this application is that it includes a built-in persistence manager, the Java Persistence API.
+One of the advantages of using GlassFish as the application server for this application is that it includes a built-in persistence manager, the Java Persistence API. |

 The model not only represents the data for the application, but it also represents persistent data, that is, data that persists beyond the life of the application.
 In other words, the model represents an application's persistent business domain objects.
 One of the advantages of using GlassFish as the application server for this application is that it includes a built-in persistence manager, the Java Persistence API based on Toplink Essentials.
 Taking advantage of this feature, the application uses the Java Persistence API to manage data persistence.

-If you open the
+If you open the model

-Item is an entity class that maps to the
+is an entity class that maps to the item

-item table in the
+table in the petcatalog

-petcatalog database.
-An instance of the
+database.
+An instance of the Item

-Item entity represents a row of data in the
+entity represents a row of data in the item

-item table.
-Here is part of the source code for the
+table.
+Here is part of the source code for the Item

-Item class:
+class:

 package model;